google/bumble/docs/mkdocs/src/apps_and_tools/console.md

   * scanning
   * advertising
-  * connecting to devices
+  * connecting to and disconnecting from devices
   * changing connection parameters
+  * enabling encryption
   * discovering GATT services and characteristics
+  * reading and writing GATT characteristics
-  * read & write GATT characteristics
+  * subscribing to and unsubscribing from GATT characteristics

 The console user interface has 3 main panes: